aboozaid/react-native-facerecognition/README.md

 * New to Face Recognition?
 We recommend you start with the default values which described below.
 * Looking to contribute? feel free to join our community on [Slack](https://join.slack.com/t/rn-facerecognition/shared_invite/enQtNDAzNTQzMzczMzUwLThlMzhkMDU0ZGMyZjJmYzEwZTVjZmQzYjBiNmIwZDgyNDZkMmYwZWQzOGYwNzE3YmRkMTZmMmQxMGQ3YmY1OTg), and take a look into coming updates.
 * If you're trying to use the library on the last version of react native (0.56.0) it won't work as this version still has many bugs to fix.
+* If the library doesn't work with you, you need to check your mobile's CPU if it one of those:
+  * `x86 CPU` Download this package [Click here](https://mega.nz/#F!tME1gYxD!SdeQGNt6lEi9qr05vbE1kg)
+  * `x86_64 CPU` Download this package [Click here](https://mega.nz/#F!MAdDzCAA!UeHKjeGfBU5pzEdazUCUmA)
+  * `arm64-v8a CPU` Download this package [Click here](https://mega.nz/#F!9cclDKyb!g5CQvTc7F17hN5d8T2DoLA)<br>

+After downloading on of those package you need to put that file into this location `react-native-facerecognition/android/app/src/main/jniLibs` and that's all!

 >⚠️ Since we're focusing our efforts on next updates, we are really welcome for any issues/pulls to improve the way we go.